diskoverdata/diskover-docs/source_files/user_basic_search_filters.md

 O) **Exclude folders**: For less restrictive search results and be able to drill down a tree, will exclude the filtering from the folder view.

-P) **Filter charts**: Clicking this box will temporary apply the filters to the following items, until you come back and R) clear the filters.
+P) **Filter charts**: Clicking this box will temporarily apply the filters to the following items until you come back and R) clear the filters.
 To permanently apply filters to these items, please refer to [filter charts settings](#settings_filter_charts).

   - The charts at the top of the file search page, you can validate the query/criteria in the [green bar](#green_info_bar).
   - The [dashboard](#dashboard) results/analytics.